 There are two ways to study as a specialist music technologist at Birmingham City University:

 Based solely within Royal Birmingham Conservatoire.

 Cross-faculty programme with the Faculty of Computing, Engineering and the Built Environment.

 All of our programmes hold unique positions in UK higher education.

 Our courses have an excellent reputation, and our graduates go on to shape the future of the music industry.

-The BMus/MMus First Study Music Technology is aimed at the creative music producer, and allows you to study Music Technology as your principal subject area within the musical context of a Conservatoire.
+The BMus/MMus Principal Study Music Technology is aimed at the creative music producer, and allows you to study Music Technology as your principal subject area within the musical context of a Conservatoire.